 Frank Henenlotter) and John Waters, the Pope of Trash.
 Had I made

-the film, I would have centered the emphasis on Blood Feast,
+the film, I would have used Blood Feast as the centerpiece,

-the way other docmentaries have such as Best Worst Movie (2009)
+in a manner similar to other docmentaries such as Best Worst Movie

 or Jodorowsky's Dune (2013) or better still: Inside Deep

-Throat (2005), which examined the contents of that film, the
+Throat (2005), which examined the contents of a particularly (no

-making-of, and the contexts of all of the above.
-Instead, the
+making-of, and the contexts of all of the above, and then moved outward

-most notorious film of his career gets barely any more treatment than
+most notorious film of Lewis' career gets barely any more treatment

 many other titles when I know from other sources, there are great